trisberg/springone-explore-2023/Knative-checkpoint-restore-modifications.md

 There are some modifications needed to be able to deploy apps using JVM Checkpoint/Restore on Knative.

-> Credit: Thanks to [Timo Salm](https://github.com/timosalm) for figuring all of this out and creating scripts for us.
+> Credit: Thanks to Sébastien Deleuze, Timo Salm and Violeta Georgieva for figuring all of this out and also creating scripts for us.

 > Note: This requires cluster admin permissions